mwender/etec-buddyboss-child-theme/README.md

 Built for the East Tennessee Economic Council.

 ## Changelog ##

+### 1.1.2 ###
+* Removing GravityForms feed processing for child forms in favor of adding this code to our plugin.
+* Removing Elementor section we added to `woocommerce_memberships_thank_you_message` in favor of adding this to our plugin.

 ### 1.1.1 ###
 * Adding `add_filter( 'gpnf_enable_feed_processing_setting', '__return_true' );` to enable option to process child forms on submit when using GravityPerks Nested Forms.